Degree and Graduation Information (Graduate)

 The thesis committee chair’s signature signifies successful completion of the oral examination.

 In general, students may not take the oral examination until the term in which they expect to graduate.
-To be eligible to take the oral examination, students must have cleared all pending incomplete (I) and progress (IP) grades except for thesis research, and must be in good standing with at least a 3.00 grade point average in the graduate level units earned in the degree program and in the emphasis area.
+To be eligible to take the oral examination, students must have cleared all pending incomplete (I) and in progress (IP) grades except for thesis research, and must be in good standing with at least a 3.00 grade point average in the graduate level credits earned in the degree program and in the emphasis area.